Air Quality Conditions

 The Air Quality Index above is useful but only monitors several County-wide sensors.

-The PurpleAir map showcases where local volunteers place air sensors on their businesses or homes and provides a second data point for local air quality.
+The PurpleAir map of the County showcases where local volunteers place air sensors on their businesses or homes and provides a second data point for local air quality.

 Air Quality Conditions